Enhancement Tools

 The refocus tool supports both the Circular and the Gaussian convolution plus mixtures of both.

 In practice, in most cases the Circular convolution works much better than the Gaussian convolution.
 The Gaussian convolution has a very long tail, so mathematically the result of the convolution also depends on source pixels at a large distance from the original source pixel.
-The FIR Wiener inverse of a Gaussian convolution in most cases is heavily influenced by source pixels at a large distances, and in most cases this produces undesirable results.
+The FIR Wiener inverse of a Gaussian convolution in most cases is heavily influenced by source pixels at a large distance, and in most cases this produces undesirable results.

 • Circular Sharpness: This is the radius of the Circular convolution filter.
 It is the most important parameter for using the plug-in.
 With most images the default value of 1 should give good results.
 Select a higher value when your image is very blurred, but beware of producing halos.

-• Correlation: Increasing the Correlation may help reducing artifacts.
+• Correlation: Increasing the Correlation may help reduce artifacts.
 The correlation can range from 0-1.
 Useful values are 0.5 and values close to 1, e.g. 0.95 and 0.99.
 Using a high value for the correlation will reduce the sharpening effect of the plug-in.

-• Noise filter: Increasing the Noise filter parameter helps reducing artifacts.
+• Noise filter: Increasing the Noise filter parameter helps to reduce artifacts.
 The Noise can range from 0-1 but values higher than 0.1 are rarely helpful.
 When the Noise value is too low, e.g. 0 the image quality will be horrible.
 A useful value is 0.03.
 Using a high value for the Noise will even blur the image further.

 • Matrix size: This parameter determines the size of the transformation matrix.
 Increasing the Matrix Size may give better results, especially when you have chosen large values for Circular Sharpness or Gaussian Sharpness.
 Note that the plug-in will become very slow when you select large values for this parameter.
 In most cases you should select a value in the range 3-10.